Sahih Ibn Hibban: Overview

 The actual name of this collection is al Musnad al Sahih al-Taqasim wa al-Anwa`, however, it is commonly referred to as Sahih ibn Hibban.
 The author utilized an innovative method in the arrangement of this work as it is not arranged in topical chapters nor is it based upon a musnad arrangement and is therefore difficult to navigate.
 Instead, it was arranged first by bab, or chapter, and then under each chapter, by naw`, or type.
 The book opens with a lengthy introduction.

 The Sahih remains in its entirety as of the late Nineteenth Century or early Twentieth Century, according to al-Kattani, who died in 1926.

 Description

-The book contains almost seven and a half thousand (7500) hadiths according to Maktaba Shamila.
+The book contains almost seven and a half thousand (7500) hadiths according to Al-Maktaba Al-Shamela.

 Authenticity

 According to al-Kattani, "it has been said that Ibn Hibban, after ibn Khuzaymah, authored the most authentic hadith collection, after Sahih Bukhari and Sahih Muslim".
 However, al-Suyuti spoke more definitively when saying that Sahih Ibn Khuzaymah was the most authentic collection after Sahih Bukhari and Sahih Muslim, followed by Sahih Ibn Hibban which, in turn, was more authentic than Al-Mustadrak alaa al-Sahihain, making Sahih Ibn Hibban the fourth most authentic hadith collection in Suyuti's view.